BrockHanni/Week-4-Coding-Quiz/README.md

         -if the user clicks the incorrect choice:

-            -a sound will play

             -15 seconds will be removed from the timer

         -if the user clicks the correct choice:

-            -A sound will be played

             -No time will be docked